Pengrey/SRC/SRC/Project 1/Report.md

 >
 >One such technique is to distribute the traffic across multiple servers or devices using load balancing, so that no single device becomes overwhelmed.
 However, if the load balancers are synchronizing their device/connection states, this can create a problem during a DDoS attack.
 >
 >If the load balancers are synchronized, then when one load balancer detects a flood of traffic, it will direct traffic away from the affected device to another device.
-However, since all the load balancers are synchronized, they will all direct traffic away from the affected device, leaving only a single device to handle all the traffic.
+However, since all the load balancers are synchronized, they will direct all traffic away from the affected device, leaving only a single device to handle all the traffic.
 This can cause the overwhelmed device to crash or become unusable, defeating the purpose of load balancing.
 >
 >Therefore, it is often better to have independent load balancers that do not synchronize their device/connection states during a DDoS attack.
 This allows each load balancer to make its own decisions about where to direct traffic, based on its own view of the network and the devices that it is managing.
 This approach helps to ensure that the network remains available and functional during a DDoS attack.

-# Policies Definition and Integrated Deployment
+# Policies Definition and Integrated Deployment [Exercise 10]
 The network configuration follows the following network diagram:
 ![[Project 1/Part 2/Images/Topology.png]]